High School Old Boys RFC

 High School Old Boys is a rugby union football club based in Christchurch, New Zealand.
-The club was founded in 1900 by former students of Christchurch Boys' High School (CBHS).
-While many members are former CBHS students, High School Old Boys is an open club accepting both male and female players.
+The club was founded in 1901 by former students of Christchurch Boys' High School (CBHS).
+While many members are former CBHS students, High School Old Boys RFC is an open club accepting both male and female players.
 The club is affiliated with the Canterbury Rugby Football Union.

 History

 Name

-The official name of the club is the "Christchurch High School Old Boys RFC".
-This is generally shortened to "High School Old Boys" (H.S.O.B) and the club is commonly referred to simply as "Old Boys" or the "Polar Bears" due to their full white playing uniform and notoriously cold home fields.
+The official name of the club is the "Christchurch High School Old Boys Rugby Football Club".
+This is generally shortened to "High School Old Boys" (HSOB) and the club is commonly referred to simply as "Old Boys" or the "Polar Bears" due to their full white playing uniform and notoriously cold home fields.